titsitits/open-image-restoration/README.md

 https://github.com/xinntao/ESRGAN

-Many thanks to the authors of these awesome works and for sharing them as open-source projects.
+Many thanks to the authors of these awesome contributions to image restoration, and for sharing them as open-source projects.

 ---